Mastercard Incorporated

 What external forces can significantly affect this company?

-Central bank digital currency initiatives — government-issued digital money that settles directly between parties — could route payments entirely outside card networks.
-European PSD2 regulation requires banks to open their systems to third-party providers, enabling direct account-to-account transfers that bypass card infrastructure.
-Chinese payment applications have built alternative payment rails that do not depend on traditional card networks, reducing the addressable base in markets where those applications are present.
+Central bank digital currency initiatives could route government-backed payments around card networks entirely.
+European PSD2 regulation already requires banks to open their systems to direct account-to-account transfers, reducing the need for card rails.
+Chinese payment apps have built alternative rails in large markets that traditional card infrastructure does not touch.

 Where is this company structurally vulnerable?